bartbutenaers/node-red-contrib-deepspeech/README.md

    ```

 ## DeepSpeech introduction
-[DeepSpeech](https://github.com/mozilla/DeepSpeech) is an open source Speech-To-Text engine by Mozilla.
+[DeepSpeech](https://github.com/mozilla/DeepSpeech) is an open source Speech-To-Text (STT) engine by Mozilla.
 The model that is being used, is trained by machine learning techniques.
 To enlarge their training set in multiple languages, a [website](https://voice.mozilla.org/nl) has been setup where everybody can help training the system.
 So please be my guest ...

-A major advantage of Deepspeech is the ability to run it locally, for users that don't feel comfortable with potential privacy issues when using cloud services (like Google, Amazon, ...).
+A major advantage of Deepspeech is the ability to run it locally, in use cases where a cloud service (like Google, Amazon, ...) is not possible or desirable.
 A major disadvantage of running it local, is the need for lots of system resources.
 This will become clear in the test below.

 ## Test results
 Mozilla offers a CLI [client.js](https://github.com/mozilla/DeepSpeech#using-the-nodejs-package) file to test their library on NodeJS.
 This node is a similar test in Node-RED, which means their 2830-3980-0043.wav file is analysed: